commercetools/commercetools-docs-kit/packages/ui-kit/README.md

 ## Design System

 The package includes a small design system that should be used for everything related to documentation websites.
-It exposes design tokens that mostly derive from the original [commercetools design system library](https://github.com/commercetools/ui-kit).
+It exposes design tokens that derive from the original [commercetools design system library](https://github.com/commercetools/ui-kit).

 ```js
 import { designSystem } from '@commercetools-docs/ui-kit';